shen9175/Clockwork-of-Muscovy/README.md

 This time I spent more than 2 weeks try to make the control silky smooth,  bug free and accurate under origianl 120x120 pixel tile but with pixel level accuracy.

-The highlight of this refinement project is pixel level contrl accuracy under large 120x120 tile Under 120 x 120 large tile, If you want easy programming, then give up control accuracy.
+The highlight of this refinement project is pixel level contrl accuracy under large 120x120 tile.
+Under this kindo of  large tile, If you want easy programming, then give up control accuracy.
 If you want both of them, then you have to do a lot of math.
 To get 120x120 pixel large tile with pixel level accurate control, I developed "normal moving",